Chart Color Schemes

 Cumbalum is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Cumbalum's dwelling structures, as per the latest Census, consisted of 93.7% houses and 6.3% other dwellings.
-In comparison, Regional NSW had 82.6% houses and 17.4% other dwellings.
-Home ownership in Cumbalum was at 32.7%, with mortgaged dwellings at 48.2% and rented ones at 19.1%.
-The median monthly mortgage repayment in the area was $2,167, above Regional NSW's average of $1,733.
-Median weekly rent in Cumbalum was $610, compared to Regional NSW's $330.
-Nationally, Cumbalum's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Cumbalum's dwelling structures, as per the latest Census, consisted of 93.7% houses and 6.3% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Regional NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Cumbalum stood at 32.7%, with mortgaged dwellings at 48.2% and rented ones at 19.1%.
+The median monthly mortgage repayment was $2,167, surpassing Regional NSW's average of $1,733.
+Median weekly rent in Cumbalum was recorded at $610, higher than Regional NSW's $330.
+Nationally, Cumbalum's mortgage repayments were significantly higher than the Australian average of $1,863, and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing